Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

 FORT WORTH, Texas (AP) — An explosion at a historic Texas hotel in Fort Worth on Monday blew out windows, littered downtown streets with large sections of debris from the building and injured 21 people, including one who was in critical condition, authorities said.

+Authorities did not indicate anyone was missing but fire officials said late Monday that they would continue searching the building.

-More than two dozen rooms were occupied at the Sandman Signature Hotel when the blast took place, Trojacek said.
-Authorities said they believe a gas leak caused the explosion and said the hotel had been undergoing construction.
+More than two dozen rooms were occupied at the Sandman Signature Hotel at the time, officials said.
+Authorities said they believe a gas leak caused the explosion — which happened in the middle of the afternoon at the start of the workweek — and said the hotel had been undergoing construction.

+“There was debris.
+There was insulation.
+There was office furniture,” Charlie Collier, 31, told The Associated Press.
+He was working nearby when he said he saw a large flash and what sounded like thunder.

+“Everything that was in the first couple floors of the building was blown out all over the street,” he said.

+Craig Trojacek, a spokesman for the Fort Worth Fire Department, said a restaurant in the building had been under construction but said it was not definitive that is where the blast occurred.

-Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack that sounded like thunder Monday afternoon, and then seeing a wall of dust and debris sweep through the city streets.
+Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack and seeing a wall of dust and debris sweep through the city streets.
 Stepping outside to see what happened, she came upon a man and a woman leaned up against a fire hydrant.

 “The man was all bloody, his face was all bloody,” Martinez said.
 “Then I started smelling natural gas, real intense and I thought, ‘I might need to get away from here.’”